1,000+ Opportunities

 Additional Grantee Resources Careers and Opportunities America 250: Everlasting Florida “Once Upon a Time in Florida” FORUM: Beyond the Pages Podcast America250 Book Collection Grants Public Humanities Program Grants Environmental Humanities Program Grants

-Based on current listing details, eligibility includes: Florida-based nonprofits, state/local government agencies, or federally recognized Native American tribal governments.
+According to the current listing, eligibility includes: Florida-based nonprofits, state/local government agencies, or federally recognized Native American tribal governments.
 Individuals, for-profits, and colleges/universities are ineligible.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.